LukeShortCloud/rootpages/src/programming/machine_learning.rst

       - ``ollama run llama3.1``

-Top local LLms for programming that are 32B or smaller as of 2025:
+Top local LLms for programming that are 32B or smaller as of early 2025:

 -  32B or less: